-SIGN REVIEW PERMIT ANALYSIS
+SIGN ANALYSIS

-The sign plans are in Attachment 10.
+The sign review is a component of the Design Review Permit and sign plans are in Attachment 13.
 Pursuant to Section 17.38.040 of the Coastal Land Use and Development Code, the review authority must make all of the following findings.

-The proposed signs do not exceed the standards of Sections 17.38.070 (Zoning District Sign Standards) and 17.38.080 (Standards for Specific Sign Types), and are of the minimum size and height necessary to enable pedestrians and motorists to readily identify the facility or site from a sufficient distance to safely and conveniently access the facility or site.
+1. The proposed signs do not exceed the standards of Sections 17.38.070 (Zoning District Sign Standards) and 17.38.080 (Standards for Specific Sign Types), and are of the minimum size and height necessary to enable pedestrians and motorists to readily identify the facility or site from a sufficient distance to safely and conveniently access the facility or site.

 The proposed channel sign on the building and the monument sign proposed for the southeast corner of the lot comply with the standards in 17.38.
 Both signs comply with height limits.
-The wall sign is 83.3 square feet and the proposed entry sign is 30 SF on each side for a total of 60 SF.
-Only one side of the free standing sign is used in the total signage calculation.
+The wall sign is 83.3 square feet (20' X 4'2") and the proposed entry sign is 26 SF (3'10" X 6'10").
+Only one side of the free-standing sign is used in the total signage calculation.
+Signage area calculations are made following the requirements of Section 17.38.060A1.
+The applicant did not calculate the signage area correctly for the monument sign: the sign submittal illustrates 15 sf but it was calculated incorrectly using the lettering not the sign face.
 The total signage for the site is therefore 83.3 SF + 26 SF = 109.3 SF.
 This is 9.3 SF more than the allowed maximum of 100 SF.
 The proposed sign does not include the site address number as required by the CLUDC.
-Planning Commission may recommend Special Condition 30 below:
+Planning Commission recommends Special Condition 30 below to address this issue: